-In incomplete bundle branch block, there is no interruption of the stimulus.
+In incomplete bundle branch blocks, there is no interruption of the stimulus.
 The impulse is conducted by both branches, but more slowly through the affected branch.

-In Electrocardiogram are observed with minimal widening of the QRS (between 0.1s and 0.12s) and morphological changes similar to Complete Bundle Branch Blocks.
+On the electrocardiogram, they are observed with minimal widening of the QRS (between 0.1 s and 0.12 s) and morphological changes similar to bomplete bundle branch blocks.